NSMBW-Community/NSMBLib-Updated/readme.md

 - `nsmblib.compress11LZS(data: bytes) -> bytes`:
   Compresses data into LZ11 format.
 - `nsmblib.decodeTileset(data: bytes) -> bytes`:
-  Decode uncompressed NSMBW tileset image data to a 1024x256 pixel array in ARGB32 Premultiplied color format.
-You can convert this to a PyQt QImage like so: `image = QtGui.QImage(decodedData, 1024, 256, 4096, QtGui.QImage.Format_ARGB32_Premultiplied)`
+  Decodes uncompressed NSMBW tileset image data to a 1024x256 pixel array in ARGB32 Premultiplied color format.
+You can convert this to a PyQt QImage like
+  so:
+  `image = QtGui.QImage(decodedData, 1024, 256, 4096, QtGui.QImage.Format_ARGB32_Premultiplied)`
 - `nsmblib.decodeTilesetNoAlpha(data: bytes) -> bytes`:
   Same as `decodeTileset()`, but locks the alpha channel for all pixels to 255.